eurofurence/ef-telecommunication-device-management-system/README.md

 Example: `docker compose exec -it backend python manage.py syncusers "https://reglive.eurofurence.org/CHANGE_ME/attsrv/api/rest/v1/" "<JWT>" --force`

+## Phone Provisioning

+Files for zero-touch provisioning of VoIP phones can be placed in the `provision` folder.
+The files are served via the `/provision` endpoint.

+The endpoint is protected by HTTP basic auth.
+The credentials can be set in the `docker/web/provision.htpasswd` file.

 ## License

 Eurofurence Telecommunication Device Management System (EF-TDMS)